CarlosVecina/easy_bookmarks/README.md

 # Easy Bookmarks 🔖🤖

-FOMO bookmark is over.
-Now you can easily cantralize and manage your bookmarks with AI.
+FOMO bookmark mess is over!
+Now, you can easily centralize and manage your bookmarks with AI.

 ## Overview